tkem/uritools/docs/index.rst

 .. module:: uritools

-This module defines fully RFC 3986 compliant replacements for the most commonly used functions of the Python Standard Library :mod:`urlparse` module.
+This module defines RFC 3986 compliant replacements for the most commonly used functions of the Python Standard Library :mod:`urlparse` module.